The Wildlife Department at the SPCA’s 300 Harlem Rd., West Seneca shelter can be reached Monday – Sunday, including holidays, at the following times:

 8 a.m. – 6 p.m. : Please call 716-875-7360, ext.
 247.

 6 p.m. – 8 a.m. : We are closed.

 The mission of the SPCA’s Wildlife Department is to rehabilitate and release sick, injured, or orphaned wildlife, while reducing conflict between humans and wildlife.
 Our Wildlife Department is one of the largest wildlife rehabilitation centers in New York State, located in the heart of Erie County just outside Buffalo!
-We admit nearly 3,000 wild animals each year, take over 8,000 phone calls, and the numbers are steadily rising.
-Our high volume of animals is cared for by two full-time staff members, one part-time veterinarian, and four additional part-time staff members…with 110 volunteers!!
+We admit nearly 4,000 wild animals each year, take over 8,000 phone calls, and the numbers are steadily rising.
+Our high volume of animals is cared for by two full-time staff members, two part-time veterinarians, and four additional part-time staff members…with 150 volunteers!!

 Of all animals treated, 54% are birds of all kinds: songbirds, waterfowl, birds of prey, etc. Our outstanding wildlife cases have included the rehab/release of threatened and endangered species such as Bald Eagles, Peregrine Falcons, and Least Bitterns, all while rehabilitating the more commonly-seen species, including songbirds, cottontail rabbits, and grey squirrels.
 Our department provides medical care for domestic exotic animals before they’re ready to be adopted and periodically assists the DEC with capture, transport, and care of various wildlife.
 The Wildlife Department is instrumental in the training and educational opportunities offered to all New York State wildlife rehabilitators.

 Our volunteers do everything from medical care, feeding orphaned songbirds, husbandry care, taking telephone calls, data entry, and more.
 We intake many orphaned cottontail rabbits and squirrels in the spring/summer—these babies need daily feedings and are fostered by home-care volunteers until it’s time for release.